psyked/portfolio-2018/content/posts/imagesizer-0-5-3-is-now-available/index.md

 path: /blog/imagesizer-0-5-3-is-now-available/
 layout: post
 title: ImageSizer 0.5.3 is now available!
+image: new-output-screen.jpg
 date: 2009-10-16T08:13:35Z
 tags:
   - imagesizer
   - adobe
   - adobe-air
   - alchemy
   - getsatisfaction
 ---

 Wow.
 Because I'm so lazy at actually blogging about things, at least two full versions of ImageSizer have come and gone since my last post, so this is going to be a round-up of all of the cool things that've been introduced to ImageSizer recently.